2016 Movida Bar grenade attack: Arrests

 Both also have since been arrested during anti-terrorism operations that were carried out from 20 July–9 August.

 On 29 March 2017, the two main perpetrators were sentenced to 25 years in jail with eight charges for attempted murder, possession of firearms, committing criminal and terrorist acts.
+Despite appeal made by the two perpetrators to the Court of Appeal of Malaysia, the court upheld the 2017 sentence made by the High Court where each of them were also receiving an additional sentence of 10 years jail for giving support to the IS group.

+It was later reported on 29 April 2017 that Wanndy, who are claimed to be the mastermind on the bar attack was killed by a drone attack in Syria.

 Victims

 No deaths were reported after the incident, but eight people are injured during the blast.
 Most of the victims were Malaysians while another was a female tourist from China.